pravega/.github/how-to-release.md

 # Vote on the release candidate

 ## Announcing for voting
 Once you have built and individually reviewed the release candidate, please share it for the community-wide review.
-You need to share these things to the Slack channel for this release candidate.
+You need to share these things to the dev mailing list for this release candidate and reference the link in the Slack channel.
 - The link of the github release candidate tag
 - The Sonatype staging repository
+- Docker image repository
 - The release notes

-Here is the message template.
+Here is the Email template.
 ```
 Hi everyone,
 Please review and vote on the release candidate #0 for the version 0.3.0, as follows: